Unaccountable Weight Fluctuation

 Light Exercise

 Where possible you should try some light exercise even if it is only walking around your garden if you have one.
-This exercise will not only help to burn off calories which are not being used up but will also help to strengthen your joints and muscles and also restore some sense of normality to your life.Business Energy With a Difference
+This exercise will not only help to burn off calories which are not being used up but will also help to strengthen your joints and muscles and also restore some sense of normality to your life.- Coping With FMS: Educating Yourself

 - Coping With Major Celebrations